AlbertoSpinella/des-3des-js/README.md

  - Run `npm run test:random` for test with random keys & plaintexts

 ## Notes
  - There's a refuse in NIST test data.
 Precisely, at page 28 (`IP AND E TEST`) the ciphertext n.
 30 has the digit `4` one column right than the expected.
-My test data are fixed about.
+My test data consider this and is settled about it.
  - NIST ciphertext:
  - `0000000040000000`
  - Fixed ciphertext: